-- Together with Prof. Roy Gordon’s group at Harvard , we are investigating the interfaces of SnS with various n-type semiconductors to identify the optimal junction structure.
+- Together with Prof. Roy Gordon’s group at Harvard, improve interfaces of SnS with various electron-selective contacts .

 Cuprous Oxide (Cu2O):

-Cuprous or copper oxide (Cu2O) was one of the first semiconductors studied , and one of the first to be used in photovoltaic devices .
+Cuprous or copper oxide (Cu2O) was one of the first semiconductors studied in 1936, and one of the first to be used in photovoltaic devices in 1962.
 Cu2O has several properties that make it an attractive absorbing layer in a thin-film solar cell devices:

 - Its constituent elements are non-toxic and abundant enough to enable terrawatts of power generation.
 Furthermore, as an oxide, it is chemically robust.

 - It absorbs strongly above 1.9-2.1eV, which is appropriate for combination with a lower bandgap material in a tandem cell structure similar to a-Si/μc-Si cells.

 - The ionic nature of its bonds suggest the potential for long minority carrier lifetimes.
 This supposition is further borne out by the observation of long exciton lifetimes.